The Cold Spring Area Maennerchor

 Annual events for the Maennerchor that have developed during the last two decades include Spring Dinner Concerts and occasional German Songfests with other Minnesota choruses, all the while singing for area civic and health care organizations.
 In the mid 1990's Christmas concerts were re-started and have again become an annual event.

-The first seventeen singing seasons of this new millennium has seen the Maennerchor enjoying their third European trip.
+The first eighteen singing seasons of this new millennium has seen the Maennerchor enjoying their third European trip.
 Concerts in Germany and Austria were capped by the opportunity to sing at a Papal Audience in St. Peter's Square at the Vatican.
 Equally thrilling was singing for evening Mass in St. Peter's Cathedral.

 In 2017, members of the Maennerchor joined other male choruses from Minnesota and around the United States to perform a cantata at Carnegie Hall in New York City.